DXHeroes/knowledge-base-content/practices/software_portability.md

 ###  Source Code Portability

-Software can be compiled and linked from source code for different operating systems and processors if written in a programming language supporting compilation for the platforms.
+It is possible to compile software for different operating systems and processors provided that it is written in a programming language that supports compilation for the respective platforms.
-This is usually a task for the program developers; typical users have neither access to the source code nor the required skills.
+As users usually don't have access to the source code and they are not skilled enough to do it, it's a task for developers.

 ### Data Portability